 A stone or a pebble is placed in the middle of a circle made by tracing with your shoe or with a little stick.
 You balance the small “pindol” stick on the stone with one end raised up.
 Now you’re ready to play!

 Holding the longer “pandol” in two hands, with the pointy end hit the raised end of the “pindol” so it pops up.
 When it flies in the air hit it with the “pandol” from left to right trying to get it to fly as far as possible.
 Mark where it lands.
 Then the other team takes a turn.
 The team that hits it the farthest wins.

 This game is played in many countries.
 The version that’s played in India and Pakistan is called “Gilli-danda”.
 “Lippa” is the name of this game in other regions of Italy.

 Many thanks to Emanuela Marsura for explaining how to play Pindol Pandol!
 A longer version of this article was first published in Italian in Emanuela Marsura’s section of QualBuonVento magazine.

 Photo: By Kersi Rustomji, CC BY-SA 4.0

-This article was posted on Tuesday, October 3rd, 2017 at 8:09 pm and is filed under Countries & Cultures, Games Around the World, India, Italy, Pakistan, Pindol Pandol.
+This article was posted on Tuesday, October 3rd, 2017 at 8:09 pm and is filed under Countries & Cultures, Games Around the World, India, Italian Games, Italy, Pakistan, Pindol Pandol.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.